In this edition of “Ask Dr. J”, Dr. Jaffe talks about the difference between Ascorbic Acid and buffered Vitamin C.

 - Adequate hydration — 8 glasses of 8 ounces of water a day keeps the urine dilute enough that kidney stones cannot form.

 - Adding calibrated ascorbate intake – following the C-Cleanse Protocol further protects the kidneys and bladder from toxins, reduces stone formation risk, and sustains healthy kidney health.

-On this episode of “Ask Dr. J”, Dr. Russell Jaffe is asked if we should be concerned about arsenic in our rice, …
+On this episode of “Ask Dr. J”, Dr. Russell Jaffe talks about the PERQUE Detox Program.
+Tune in to see what Dr. …